MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 With the information provided by the Risky users report, administrators can view:

-- User risk, which has been remediated, dismissed, or is still currently at risk and needs investigation
+- User risk that was remediated, dismissed, or is still currently at risk and needs investigation
 - Details about detections
 - Risky sign-ins associated to a given user
 - Risk history